-Travelling is not about the destination.
+Traveling is not about the destination.
 It is about the journey.
-There are much quicker ways to get from one point to the next, yet train travels at a slow pace phases out the daily life hustle and bustle rush hour chaotic streams.
+There are much quicker ways to get from one point to the next, yet train travels at a slow pace phase out the daily life hustle and bustle rush hour chaotic streams.

-It is the ideal escape getaway, savouring moments on the pathway reaching the desired destination.
+It is the ideal escape getaway, savoring moments on the pathway reaching the desired destination.

 Trains are a differing dimension, gradual travel embracing experience realms of the beyond.

 Cape Town to Dar Es Salaam with Rovos Rail